Graduate Certificate in Intelligence Analysis

 3. Submit a letter of intent, no more than two pages, which answers the following questions:

-- How has your experience/education prepared you for graduate courses in intelligence analysis?
+- How has your education and experience prepared you for graduate courses in intelligence analysis?

 - How will your knowledge, skills, and experiences contribute to this program’s learning community?